Market Position Statement - Messages to the market

 Adults with physical disabilities:

-- We will work with key providers and partners in exploring the possibility of a model that caters for younger adults including those with degenerative conditions which is flexible and accessible.
+- We want to work with key providers and partners in exploring the possibility of a model that caters for younger adults including those with limiting long-term conditions which is flexible and accessible.

 Supported living